Skip to content

 Fibre to the Premises (FTTP)

-FTTP, also known as full-fibre broadband, delivers fibre optic cable directly to your business premises, offering significantly improved performance over standard broadband.
+FTTP, also known as full-fibre broadband, delivers fibre optic cable directly to your business premises, offering greatly improved performance over standard broadband.

 Key characteristics: